Rhialto/PET_MEGA65/README.md

 ### 8096 memory expansion

-This enables the optional expansion board with 64 KB of RAM, controlled by a write-only Control Register at $FFF0.
+Adding to a 8032, this enables the optional expansion board with 64 KB of RAM, controlled by a write-only Control Register at $FFF0.
 This brings the amount of RAM to 96 KB, hence the model name 8096.
 For programming details, see the [8296 Supplement](https://www.zimmers.net/anonftp/pub/cbm/pet/manuals/8296supplement/8296supplement.html) sections 2.1 and 2.2.

 ### 8296 memory expansion